bdeckard92/dupUT/01-Class-Content/20-React/03-Algorithms/01-maximum-continuous-subarray/README.md

 * You can check whether your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.

-   * Functions that PASS the tests will be denoted with a green check mark.
+   * Functions that pass the tests will be denoted with a green check mark.

-   * Functions that FAIL the tests will be denoted with a red X and an error message.
+   * Functions that fail the tests will be denoted with a red X and an error message.

 ### Hints

-* What properties and methods on the Math object may help simplify your solution code?
+* Which properties and methods on the Math object may help simplify your solution code?

 * Why is it important if the array has only positive, only negative, or both positive and negative numbers?